Awesome alligator wood carving

 • Use a finish of your choice (I did not add a finish).

-Front view of painted wood carved alligator32.
+Front view of green painted wood carved alligator with big white teeth and big yes32.
 Painted front of alligator wood carving

-Right view of painted wood carved alligator33.
+Right view of green painted wood carved alligator with big white teeth33.
 Right side of painted alligator wood carving

-Left view of painted wood carved alligator34.
+Left view of wood carved alligator with two shades of green paint34.
 Left side of painted alligator wood carving

-Back view of painted wood carved alligator35.
+Back view of painted green wood carved alligator35.
 Back of painted alligator wood carving

 Underbelly of painted wood carved alligator36.
 Belly of painted alligator wood carving